Vernon-van-der-Merwe/next-portfolio/pages/posts/b-urlShortnerDailyLog.md

     ![image](/images/creategh3.png)
     - Add mantineUI
         - I installed next.js 13, have only worked with next.js 12 until now... they made changes to the way you structure projects... time to research ...
-        - After some research, I found that mantine doesnt support the new way of building next.js 13 apps ...
+        - After some research, I found that mantine doesn't support the new way of building next.js 13 apps ...
         - Seems like the only problem is the new [Pages to App](https://nextjs.org/docs/pages/building-your-application/upgrading/app-router-migration) structure, so lets revert that to the old way of doing things.

 2. Add our Layout & components.